DaveRLashley/TrendPulse-Fixed/README.md

 ![TrendPulse App Demo](./assets/demo.gif)
 *Note: This demo GIF was recorded during development.
 The live version features the most up-to-date UI and data.*

+## ⚠️ Important Note on Load Time

+**⏳ First-time loading may take a few seconds.**

+TrendPulse's backend is currently hosted on Render's free tier, which may put the server to sleep after periods of inactivity.
+As a result, the first request (e.g., loading analytics or trending content) can take **5–10 seconds** while the server "wakes up."
+This is a known limitation of cold starts on free cloud services and **does not reflect the app’s actual performance under normal usage**.

+> Subsequent requests will load much faster once the server is active.

+We appreciate your patience and understanding while we continue building toward a fully optimized experience.

 ---

 ## 🔥 Features